-Please be aware: Use an SMTP/SMTPS mail server.
-You must encrypt the connection between the VMS and the outgoing mail servers, as well as between the sending and receiving SMTP servers to be covered by the European Privacy Seal.
-An unencrypted and non-secured connection would violate the EuroPriSe seal and lead to the loss of the EuroPriSe privacy seal compliance.
+Use an SMTP/SMTPS mail server.
+You must encrypt the connection between the VMS and the outgoing mail servers, as well as between the sending and receiving SMTP servers.

 • When is the data destroyed?

 Milestone recommends that the retention time of video data in the outgoing and incoming mailboxes should be aligned with the retention time of the media database or with the retention time of alarms that may be triggered by the same events that caused the notification.